-Ronin Bridge Paused After $9M Drained in Apparent Whitehat Hack
+Ronin Bridge Paused, Restarted After $12M Drained in Whitehat Hack

 “The bridge currently secures over $850M which is safe,” co-founder @Psycheout86 said in an X post.

+- Ronin, a bridging service, was paused after $12 million in tokens were drained from the platform.

+- The exploit was conducted by so-called whitehat hackers and talks about returning the tokens are occurring.

-Prominent crypto bridging service Ronin was paused earlier Tuesday after $9 million in tokens were drained from the platform in an apparent whitehat hack.
+Prominent crypto bridging service Ronin was paused earlier Tuesday after a whitehat hack drained $12 million in tokens from the platform.

-“The @Ronin_Network bridge has been paused while we investigate a report from whitehats about a potential MEV exploit,” co-founder @Psycheout86 said in an X post.
-“The bridge currently secures over $850M which is safe.”
+"Earlier today, we were notified by white-hats about a potential exploit on the Ronin bridge.
+After verifying the reports, the bridge was paused approximately 40 minutes after the first on-chain action was spotted," Ronin Network posted on X.

+"Today’s bridge upgrade, after being deployed through the governance process, introduced an issue leading the bridge to misinterpret the required bridge operators vote threshold to withdraw funds."

+A total of 4,000 ether (ETH), worth about $9.8 million at current prices, and $2 million worth of USDC was withdrawn from the bridge.
+Ronin developers are in talks with the hackers over returning the funds.

-"Whitehat" typically refers to an individual or entity that attacks or exploits software to identify security vulnerabilities to fix issues or errors that could be exploited by actual attackers.
+"Whitehat" typically refers to an individual or entity that attacks or exploits software to identify security vulnerabilities so they can be fixed before being exploited by attackers.
 Bridges are tools used to transfer tokens between different blockchains where they weren’t originally supported.

+In 2022, Ronin Network suffered a $625 million exploit after a hacker “used hacked private keys in order to forge fake withdrawals.”
+At the time it was one of the largest attacks in decentralized finance (DeFi).

-Ronin’s RON tokens were unchanged at writing time, up 7.4% in the past 24 hours amid a broader market rise.
+Ronin’s RON tokens, up 6.1% in the past 24 hours amid a broader market rise, were little changed after the announcement.

 Disclosure

-Note: UPDATE (AUG 6, 13:52 UTC): Updates amount withdrawn to $12 million; adds response from Ronin Network, link to 2022 Ronin Network exploit.